-As a general rule, Directors are provided with complete information related to agenda items about seven days before each meeting to allow adequate time for review.
-Directors are also equipped with electronic tablets that allow secured access to Board and Board Committee meeting materials.
-Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, risk management reports, operating plans, forecasts, and reports of variances from operating plans and forecasts.
+Directors are provided with complete information related to agenda items in a timely manner before each meeting to allow adequate time for review.
+Directors are also equipped with electronic tablets that allow secured access to Board and Board Committee meeting materials, including background information on matters to be addressed by the Board.
+On an on-going basis, relevant information is also provided to Directors to enable them to make informed decisions when discharging their duties and responsibilities.
+This includes information such as disclosure documents, monthly internal financial statements, risk management reports, operating plans, forecasts, and reports of variances from operating plans and forecasts.

-The Board and its committees have unfettered access to information which the Bank is in possession of and to the Bank's senior management and Company Secretary.
-The Directors, individually or as a group, can also take independent professional advice from legal firms at the Bank's expense.
+The Board and its Committees have unfettered access to information which the Bank is in possession of and to the Bank's senior management and Company Secretary.
+The Directors, individually or as a group, can also take independent professional advice from external advisors (when necessary) at the Bank's expense.
 The role of the Company Secretary is defined.
 The Company Secretary attends all board meetings and ensures that board procedures and applicable regulations are complied with.
-Under the direction of the Chairman, the Company Secretary ensures good information flows within the Board and its committees and between senior management and non-executive Directors, and facilitates the orientation of new Directors and professional development of Directors, as required.
-The appointment and removal of the Company Secretary is considered to be a matter for the Board as a whole.
+Under the direction of the Chairman, the Company Secretary ensures good information flows within the Board and its Committees and between senior management and non-executive Directors, and facilitates the orientation of new Directors and professional development of Directors, as required.
+The appointment and removal of the Company Secretary requires Board approval.